Sophie Rain: Life and career

-On December 12, 2024, Rain and fellow OnlyFans creator Aishah Sofey co-founded Bop House, in which the pair and fellow content creators Camilla Araujo, Summer Xiris, Julia Filippo, Alina Rose, Ava Reyes, and Joy Mei lived together and participated in each other's OnlyFans content.
-Originally an Airbnb in Fort Lauderdale, the group moved to another Fort Lauderdale location after their landlord kicked them out and then moved to a Brickell skyscraper.
-The collective took its name from "baddie on point", a Generation Z slang term used to denote people who made money out of their bodies, sometimes pejoratively.
-Its initial eight creators between them had over 33 million followers on TikTok; by January 7, 2025, the collective had 1,300,000 followers.
-The following month, the house collaborated with influencer Piper Rockelle, though their posts were later deleted; by May, Rain had uploaded videos with her.
-Rain left the house in July 2025 to spend more time on her farm in Tampa, though continued to film content with them.
-The following month, she called into a MrBeast charity stream for Team Water and pledged $1,000,000; around this time, Vulture reported that her OnlyFans bio advertised nude content and footage of herself masturbating.
+On December 12, 2024, Rain and fellow OnlyFans creator Aishah Sofey co-founded Bop House, a group of content creators who collaborate on each other's OnlyFans content.
+Originally based in an Airbnb in Fort Lauderdale, the group moved to another Fort Lauderdale location after their landlord kicked them out, and then moved again, this time to a Brickell skyscraper.
+In February 2025, NBC Miami reported that Fort Lauderdale police arrested a man accused of breaking into a Fort Lauderdale home associated with Rain.
+Combined, its initial eight creators had at least 33 million followers on TikTok; by January 7, 2025, the collective itself had 1,300,000 followers.
+Rain left the house in July 2025 to spend more time on her farm in Tampa, although she continued to film content with the other members.

+In August 2025, Rain called into an August MrBeast charity stream for Team Water and pledged $1,000,000; around this time, her OnlyFans profile advertised nude content and footage of her masturbating.
+In January 2026, she denied claims by 2026 Florida gubernatorial election Republican primary candidate James Fishback that the site was exploiting her, and criticized his plans to implement a 50% "sin tax" on OnlyFans income.
+Rain mocked Fishback's defeat in the Republican primary on August 18, where Fishback was defeated by U.S. representative Byron Donalds.